 These playful and visually enticing works can be seen as a personal interpretation of the various theories put forwards by archaeologists who propose that early European/Mediterranean societies were ruled by matriarchal systems.
 Both the music from S T O N E O R G Y and the story of DEEPSOIL became an audio-visual installation for Dreaming in Everywhen, an exhibition at IMPAKT Utrecht, also featuring works by Monira Al Qadiri (Kuwait/Germany), Jakob Kudsk Steensen (Denmark/United States), Himali Singh Soin (India), Erik Bünger (Sweden/Germany), Maarten Vanden Eynde (Belgium) and Michel Banabila (Netherlands).

 It was after this show that a long lockdown and nightly curfew began in the Netherlands.
 A dark winter.
 As soon as it was over, I began a new series of video and photography works, which in ways revived my artistic practice from my Bachelor period (2006-2010): colorful, experimental, wild colorful worlds and works.
-In ways I started only now to shake off the denseness of my Masters education, and perhaps really remebered what it was I loved doing, like a shamanic vision quest, the lock down brought to the fore what I'd love to do most.
+In ways I started only now to shake off the denseness of my Masters education, and perhaps really remembered what it was I loved doing, like a shamanic vision quest, the lock down brought to the fore what I'd love to do most.

 I remembered suddenly how fond I was of Matthew Barney's work - even-though yes, he cheated on mother Björk.
 I allowed again the more expressive speculation to come alive.
 This resulted into the works EARTHHURT and DIRTY, two pieces where the white-clad druid is finally transformed into dancing lavender alien-fauns, prancing around and investigating the sacredness of soil.
 In a way, the research here fuses into the next couple years, during Sacred Soils, which is also related to music and matriarchy, but manifested more in sculptural shrines and speculative temples for the earth.
 A new topical journey that looked deeper at the earth beneath out feet.